 7. Bringing women together as a large group is exciting and empowering

-When people started arriving at the first event in Glasgow, teamStemette were pretty excited and nervous to be kicking-off, and many of the girls coming in were unsure and hesitant.
+When people started arriving at the first event in Glasgow, teamStemette was pretty excited and nervous to be kicking off, and many of the girls coming in were unsure and hesitant.

 — Calderglen Partners (@CHSpartners) September 8, 2016